James Strawbridge’s Harissa Roast Lamb with Herby Couscous

 - Brush the lamb with a mixture of harissa, mint sauce and chilli jam.
-Place in a roasting tray on top of a bed of garlic cloves, dates, roughly chopped fennel and a full jar of sun-dried tomato meze.
+Place in a roasting tray on top of a bed of garlic cloves, dates, roughly chopped fennel and a full jar of roasted red pepper meze.
 Pour in a tin of chopped tomatoes and half a bottle of good red wine.

 - Cover the roasting tray with tin foil and roast for 15 mins at 200˚C. Then reduce the heat to 160˚C and cook for 3-5 hours.

 - While the lamb is resting, make the couscous by cooking it in a saucepan with hot oil for 1-2 mins and then cover with boiling water.
 Place a lid on the pan, take it off the heat and after 10 mins, fluff up the couscous with a fork.